abusedev/crawler/README.md

     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/2560px-Node.js_logo.svg.png" alt="Logo" width="300" height="300">
 </a>
     <p align="center">
-        Our webscraper can be ran on any machine so long as you install our <a href="https://nodejs.org/en/download/current">node.js</a>
+        Our webscraper can be ran on any machine so long as you install <a href="https://nodejs.org/en/download/current">node.js</a>
     </p>
 </div>